NZTA/googlemap-leafletfield/README.md

 # SilverStripe LeafletField module

-Provides a form field type allowing users to draw features on a map, the features are stored as geoJSON objects in a single database field.
+`benmanu/silverstripe-leafletfield` Provides a form field type allowing users to draw features on a map, the features are stored as geoJSON objects in a single database field.

+This module extends that functionality with "Google Mutant" extensions for leaflet.js The difference is only in the front-end javascript that is imported & configured.

 ## Installation